serialport/node-serialport/UPGRADE_GUIDE.md

 - Removed the `disconnect` event.
 The `close` event now fires with a disconnect error object in the event of a disconnection.
 - `drain` now waits for the current javascript write to complete before calling the system level drain.
+- `port.isOpen` is now a property not a function

 The exact changes will go here see #1046